-Improvement Strategy 1 Details Formative Reviews Improvement Strategy 1: Utilize alternative routes to teaching programs to support the efforts of Feb February Lessons Learned recruitment and retention.
-65% All credentialed staff have remained from the beginning of the year.
-Teachers are quickly implementing ideas from PD and school-wide initiative.
+Improvement Strategy 1 Details Formative Reviews Improvement Strategy 1: Utilize alternative routes to teaching programs to support the efforts of recruitment and retention.
 English Learners Challenge: Increase the proficiency in language/ reading for scholar population.
-February Next Steps/Need Support: Ensure there is at least one bilingual teacher on each grade level.
+Support: Ensure there is at least one bilingual teacher on each grade level.
 Training on ELL supports.
-Survey staff in March and May to assess quality and Foster/Homeless: implementation of PD and coaching.
-Reflect, plan for Challenge: Provide consistent academic and behavior support through connection with scholars and next steps. families.
-Sum out: Deview account on d family an account with all staff members.
-Teachers commit to sheaking in May May Lessons Learned Support: Review parent and family engagement with all staff members.
+Foster/Homeless: Challenge: Provide consistent academic and behavior support through connection with scholars and families.
+Support: Review parent and family engagement with all staff members.
 Teachers commit to checking in with families.
-2 U U Free and Reduced Lunch: May Next Steps/Need Challenge: 100% CEP Support: 100% CEP May May Lessons Learned Migrant: May Next Steps/Need Challenge: Decrease the number of migrant scholars leaving Nevada Rise.
-May Next Steps/Need Support: Support families with resources needed to stay as well as retain teachers.
+Free and Reduced Lunch: Challenge: 100% CEP Support: 100% CEP Migrant: Challenge: Decrease the number of migrant scholars leaving Nevada Rise.
+Feb 65% May 95% Formative Reviews February Lessons Learned All credentialed staff have remained from the beginning of the year.
+Teachers are quickly implementing ideas from PD and school-wide initiative.
+February Next Steps/Need Survey staff in March and May to assess quality and implementation of PD and coaching.
+Reflect, plan for next steps.
+May Lessons Learned To date, all certified staff have remained for the duration of the year.
+May Next Steps/Need Survey staff in May to assess quality and implementation of PD and coaching.
+Reflect, plan for next steps.
+Support: Support families with resources needed to stay as well as retain teachers.
 Racial/Ethnic Groups: Challenge: Ensure teachers are representative of the scholars being served.
 Support: Audit hiring practices to ensure diversity is considered during the hiring process.
 Students with IEPs: Challenge: Decrease the turnover of special education directors to ensure consistency in department leadership.
 Support: Provide professional development to support special education teaching efforts and leadership coaching to enhance the leadership capacity of the director.
 Addressing this will help the special education department correctly/appropriately identify scholars.
 Action Step's Expected Result/Impact: Teachers start and finish the school year teachers still there at each trimester.
-Advancements on Nevada Rise coaching rubric Scholar outcomes on MAP assessments.
-Scholar outcomes on curriculum benchmark assessments.
+Scholar outcomes on MAP assessments.
 Decrease in negative scholar behavior.
-Position Responsible: Principal Identify All That Apply: FRL, EL, IEP, Migrant, Foster/Homeless, Racial/Ethnic Groups - Evidence Level: Has Rationale Problem Statements/Critical Root Causes: Adult Learning Culture 1
+Position Responsible: Principal Identify All That Apply: FRL, EL, IEP, Migrant, Foster/Homeless, Racial/Ethnic Groups Evidence Level: Has Rationale Problem Statements/Critical Root Causes: Adult Learning Culture 1 May N/A May Lessons Learned May Next Steps/Need